- Our Work

 Sarah has volunteer-taught college-credit sociology classes in prisons since 2012.
 In 2017, she founded the Texas Prison Education Initiative.

-This talk will not be videotaped.
+This talk will not be recorded.